datastreamapp/datastreamr/docs/README.md

 </h1>

-This is tool is useful for those who want to extract large volumes of data from <a href="https://datastream.org">DataStream</a>.
+This tool is useful for those who want to extract large volumes of data from <a href="https://datastream.org">DataStream</a>.
 This R package allows users to call to the  DataStream  <a href="https://github.com/datastreamapp/api-docs">Public API</a> using built-in R functions and specific search queries.
 The package includes several functions which accept a selection of filtering queries and then return a dataframe with the desired data from DataStream.

 **You might use this tool, for example, if you:**
 *  Want to download all available DataStream pH data in Ontario
 *  Want to count how many sites in New Brunswick have cesium data on DataStream

-**Note:** DataStream's _Custom Download tool_ is another option that allows users to download csv data from across datasets in a particular DataStream hub using basic filters.
-This tool has fewer filtering options than the API, but works well for basic searches.
-You can find it via 'Explore Data' in the header menu from any DataStream regional hub.

 ##